BOTANICAL ART & ARTISTS

 The competition invites entries from contemporary botanical illustrators - working in a scientific manner - from around the world.

-The format for the images are original taxonomic illustrations - typically highly detailed black and white drawings primarily undertaken in pen and ink, pencil or digitally rendered.
+The format for the images are original taxonomic illustrations.
+These are typically highly detailed black and white drawings primarily undertaken in pen and ink, pencil or rendered using digital illustration software.

 Prizes: